wso2-attic/ballerina-integrator/README.md

             docker run -d -p 9090:9090 ballerina.guides.io/restful_service:v1.0
 ```

-- Once you have successfully built the Docker image, you can run it using the `docker run` command which was given at the end of the build.
+- Once you have successfully built the Docker image, you can run it using the `docker run` command that you see at the end of the build
 ```bash
    $ docker run -d -p 9090:9090 ballerina.guides.io/restful_service:v1.0
 ```

-  Here we are running a Docker container with the flag `-p <host_port>:<container_port>` to map the container's port 9090 to the host's port 9090 so that the service will be accessible through the same port on the host.
+You have to run the Docker container with the `-p <host_port>:<container_port>` flag so that the container's port 9090 maps to the host's port 9090, and the service is accessible through the same port on the host

 - Verify that the container is up and running with the use of `docker ps`.
 The status of the container should be shown as 'Up'.
-- You can invoke the service using the same cURL commands that we've used above.
+- You can invoke the service using the same cURL commands that you used above.
 ```bash
    $ curl -v -X POST -d \
    '{ "Order": { "ID": "100500", "Name": "XYZ", "Description": "Sample order."}}' \